ArneBachmann/tagsplorer/README.md

  ```

 This is just an example, but gives you the general idea.
 In each folder, you have files of varying types like office documents, media, or other.
-tagsPlorer allows you to create virtual "views" over your file by asking for "all Word documents from 2016", or "all money-related spreadsheets files from 2017" etc.:
+tagsPlorer allows you to create virtual "views" over your files by asking for "all Word documents from 2016", or "all money-related spreadsheets files from 2017" etc.:

 `tp.py .docx 2016` or `tp.py money 2017 .xlsx`